-- 8.19.
-On 11 November 2019, the chairman of the Board of Raiffeisen Bank JSC\(formerly: Raiffeisen Bank Aval Joint Stock Company), Ukraine, was questioned in connection with investigations by the National Anti-Corruption Bureau of Ukraine.
-The criminal investigation is ongoing.
-The reason for the action is not related to the performance of the chairman's duties as chairman of the Board of Raiffeisen Bank JSC. - 8.20.
+- 8.18.
+On 11 November 2019, the chairman of the Board of Raiffeisen Bank JSC (formerly: Raiffeisen Bank Aval Joint Stock Company), Ukraine, was questioned in connection with investigations by the National Anti-Corruption Bureau of Ukraine.
+A criminal investigation was launched and in May 2023, an accusation report was filed with the Ukrainian High Anti-Corruption Court.
+The reason for the criminal proceeding is not related to the performance of the chairman's duties as chairman of the Board of Raiffeisen Bank JSC and, currently, there are no obstacles that would impair him to properly execute his respective duties. - 8.19.
 RBI and members of RBI Group are or were involved in various tax audits, tax reviews and tax proceedings, including among others: